NVIDIA/NeMo-Framework-Launcher/README.md

 ##### 5.15.1.1 Data preprocessing
 <a id="markdown-data-preprocessing" name="data-preprocessing"></a>

 With your own or publicly available data, start by processing them into a jsonl format.
 This is where prefixes should be inserted.
-Then use the preprocess_data_for_megatron script to convert this jsonl format into the NeMo format.
+Then use the `preprocess_data_for_megatron.py` script to convert this jsonl format into the NeMo format.
 Format your pairwise comparison dataset with the following structure:

 ```
 {“text”: prompt1+good_response_1}